Andx667/CamoFacesRedux/README.md

 __Requires the latest version of [CBA A3](https://github.com/CBATeam/CBA_A3/releases/latest) and [ACE3](https://github.com/acemod/ACE3).__

 __Camo Faces Redux__ (CFR) gives players the possibility to camouflage their faces during Arma 3 Missions.
-It builds on the previous work by Sk3y and Fedlhobel in the mod [Camofaces](https://steamcommunity.com/sharedfiles/filedetails/?id=346665985&searchtext=camo+faces).
+It builds on the previous work by Sk3y and Feldhobel in the mod [Camofaces](https://steamcommunity.com/sharedfiles/filedetails/?id=346665985&searchtext=camo+faces).

 The project is entirely __open-source__ and any contributions are welcome.